twisted/twisted/docs/core/development/policy/coding-standard.rst

 The names of test modules must begin with ``test_`` so that they are automatically discoverable by test runners such as Trial.
 Twisted's unit tests are written using :api:`twisted.trial <twisted.trial>`, an xUnit library which has been extensively customized for use in testing Twisted and Twisted-based libraries.

-Implementation (ie, non-test) source files should begin with a ``test-case-name`` tag which gives the name of any test modules or packages which exercise them.
+Implementation (i.e., non-test) source files should begin with a ``test-case-name`` tag which gives the name of any test modules or packages which exercise them.
 This lets tools discover a subset of the entire test suite which they can run first to find tests which might be broken by a particular change.

 It is strongly suggested that developers learn to use Emacs, and use the ``twisted-dev.el`` file included in `twisted-emacs <http://launchpad.net/twisted-emacs>`_ to bind the F9 key to "run unit tests" and bang on it frequently.